, 23, 397 (1978) Razdan, Tetrahedron, 34, 1885

 homeless people's living standards in most cases are attributed to

-alcohol dependence/addiction and rarely, IF ever, is their low living
+alcohol dependence/addiction and rarely, IF ever, is

 standard attributed to cannabis dependence.
 Cannabis dependence is